| | ABLe Broadcasting, Inc.

 have the required “white neutral” at the box.
 Instead, my switch was wired like

-this: Solution?
+Solution?
 Pretty much the same as above.
 I connected the two “traveler wires”

 (the pair connected at the top of the switch) to the two traveler wires (red